 The restaurant that put Williamsburg on the map still serves good music and strong drinks to hipsters.

 Elegant New Orleans-style absinthe bar with a beautiful backyard and a killer oyster selection.

 An uptown brasserie for the uptown theater set, from the team behind another classic, , in Tribeca.

 4. Eat at tiny, crowded places.

-- (Wildly popular brunching spot with eclectic, artisanal menu.)
+A wildly popular brunching spot with an eclectic, artisanal menu.

 5. Have a home-cooked meal.
 Join an underground dining club.

 Designed to feel like your cool-friend-who-knows-about-wine dinner party.